Mobile version

 Mean Sea Level

-As global warming occurs, a direct reaction of the climate system is the sea level rise.
-This rise results from seawater expansion as a response to ocean heat uptake and addition of water from land-ice sheets and glaciers melting.
-Precise monitoring of the sea level rise is made possible using altimetry satellites that help understanding climate change and its socioeconomic consequences.
-The Global Mean Sea Level (GMSL) has thus become a key indicator of climate change.
+As global warming progresses, one direct response of the climate system is rising sea levels.
+This increase is caused by two main factors: the thermal expansion of seawater due to ocean heat absorption and the addition of meltwater from land-based ice sheets and glaciers.
+Satellite altimetry provides precise monitoring of sea level rise, helping scientists understand climate change and its socioeconomic impacts.
+As a result, the Global Mean Sea Level (GMSL) has become a crucial indicator of climate change.

-Since the beginning of satellite altimetry measurements in 1993, the GMSL has risen by more than 10 cm.
+Since February 1999, the GMSL has risen by approximately 10 cm.

 Data access and product information